becarpenter/book6/pdf/baked.md

 resources are available only on IPv4 and some client applications may *require* IPv4.
 Hence, a pure IPv6-only environment is unrealistic for the foreseeable future.
-In some situations, tunneling (as described above) is sufficient, but typically translation between IPv6 and IPv4 is unavoidable.
-Especially, when providing IPv4 as a Service (IPv4aaS), a typical scenario will:
+In some situations, tunneling (as described [above](#tunnels)) is sufficient, but typically translation between IPv6 and IPv4 is unavoidable.
+Especially, when providing IPv4 as a Service (IPv4aaS), a typical scenario will be:

 1. Let IPv6 native traffic flow directly between the client and the server.
-1. Translate the traffic of local IPv6 clients to remote IPv4-only servers, using a centralized NAT64 device.
+1. Translate the traffic of local IPv6 clients to and from remote IPv4-only servers, often using a centralized NAT64 device.
-1. Encapsulate literal IPv4 address requests into IPv6 on the client then decapsulate and translate it on the centralized NAT to access the IPv4 server.
+1. Encapsulate literal IPv4 address requests into IPv6 on the client then decapsulate and translate it on the NAT64 to access the IPv4 server.

 Because of this, it is essentially impossible to separate the discussion